-This pathway shows you how to apply for a Skills Assessment letter.
+This pathway shows you how to apply for a Skills Assessment Outcome.

 This process applies if you:

-If you're currently registered in New Zealand and want to work in Australia but not migrate, you do not need a Skills Assessment letter.
-You can apply to register directly with the Pharmacy Board of Australia.
+If you're a New Zealand citizen, currently registered in New Zealand and want to work in Australia but not migrate, you do not need a Skills Assessment Outcome.
+To register as a pharmacist, apply directly to Ahpra / Pharmacy Board of Australia.

 Processing time: 8 weeks

 If you leave out any documents or provide incorrect information, the process will take longer.

 When you apply for a skills assessment outcome, you need to include your:

 Your passport must be valid.
 We cannot accept an expired passport.

 If you do not have a current passport, you can complete your application with an alternative Australian or New Zealand identification document.

 We require an official ID as proof of identity.